sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>Experience has shown, and a true philosophy will always show, that a vast, perhaps the larger portion of the truth arises from the seemingly irrelevant.</h3 quote>
+<h3 quote align='center'>The resistance of a woman is not always a proof of her virtue, but more frequently of her experience.</h3 quote>

 ---